Security is essential, and most companies need to pay more attention to it. One is…

 Extended Protection is not a prerequisite for this Security Update.
 You can install it without having to activate the Extended Protection feature.
 However, configuring Extended Protection is strongly recommended, which can help you protect your environments from authentication relay or “Man in the Middle” (MITM) attacks.

 The last SU that we installed is (a few months old).
 Do we need to install all SUs in order, to install the latest one?

 The Exchange Server Security Updates are cumulative.
 If you are running the CU that the SU can be installed on, you do not need to install all the SUs in sequential order but can install the latest SU only.

 My organization is in Hybrid mode with Exchange Online.
 Do I need to do anything?

-While Exchange Online customers are already protected, the January 2022 security updates do need to be applied to your on-premises Exchange Servers, even if they are used only for management purposes.
-You do not need to re-run the Hybrid Configuration Wizard (HCW) after applying updates.
+While Exchange Online customers are already protected, the January 2023 Security Update needs to be installed on your on-premises Exchange Servers, even if they are used only for management purposes.
+If you change the auth certificate after installing the January 2023 SU, you should re-run the Hybrid Configuration Wizard.

 Do I need to install the updates on “Exchange Management Tools only” workstations?

 Servers or workstations running only Microsoft Exchange Management Tools (no Exchange services) do not need to apply these updates.